-Texas Medicare Supplement plans, or Medigap plans, work alongside Medicare and cover expenses that it doesn’t pay.
-This means you don’t have to be responsible for coinsurance, deductibles, and extra expenses.
+Texas Medicare Supplement plans, or Medigap plans, work alongside Medicare and cover expenses it doesn’t pay, meaning you’re not responsible for coinsurance, deductibles, and extra costs.
 We detail the ten various Medicare Supplement plans in Texas so you can make an informed decision.

 Texas has 873,514 Medigap enrollees making up 32.1% of the United States Medigap beneficiaries.
 See the total enrollees for each plan below.

 What are the Best Medigap Plans in Texas?

 The best Texas Medicare Supplement plans include:

 Medigap plan coverage is the same across all but three states.
 For example, in Texas, you’ll receive the same coverage for hospital coinsurance, the Part A deductible, and coverage for up to three pints of blood for several plans as you would in Alabama.

 Texas Medigap plans vary in cost depending on several factors, including your location, age, gender, tobacco use, payment frequency, any household discounts you’re eligible for, and more.
 These factors will determine your monthly premium.